Burgers are too hard to resist. Especially while you’re stuck at home and there’s a commercial for juicy burgers from McDonald’s or Burger King on TV.

 Always cook your burger patties on medium heat.
 Also, make sure the grill lid is open while cooking.
 Because a closed lid captures the heat inside, and thus the temperature rises.

-Fat is good for your burger’s health, as it maintains the moisture and enhances the taste.
-If you’re buying your burger ham from a shop, then check if the meat has an 80% meat and 20% fat ratio on it.
+Fat is good for your burger’s health, as it maintains moisture and enhances the taste.
+If you’re buying your meat from a shop, then check if the meat has an 80% meat and 20% fat ratio on it.

 And if you’re planning to cut your own meat, then give it a lean cut so that you don’t remove an excess amount of fat than you’re supposed to do.

 New chefs are always excited to show off their cooking skills.
 As a result, they flip the patties frequently by thinking that it is making them look professional.
 But the output will completely be the opposite.

 It would be best if you never flip the patties too early and frequently.
 At least let it rest on each side for 2 minutes (rare grilling), 3 minutes (medium rare grilling), 4 minutes (medium grilling), and 5 minutes to ensure better results.